Ishikadev03/Computer-Network--Lab-Experiments/Experiment-5/Readme.md

 **Experiment 5:  Error Detection and Correction Mechanisms Using Block Coding and CRC**

 1. Objective:
 Implement error detection and correction mechanisms using block coding and Cyclic Redundancy Check (CRC), and simulate a communication system to demonstrate how errors are detected and corrected during data transmission.

-3. Theory:
+2. Theory:

 a.
 Block Coding:
 Data is divided into discrete blocks, and redundant parity bits are appended to detect and correct single-bit errors.
 By adding these extra bits, the receiver can verify if the data received matches the data sent.

 b.
 CRC (Cyclic Redundancy Check):
 A mathematical division process used to detect accidental changes to raw data.
-The sender calculates a check value based on binary division and appends it to the frame as the Frame Check Sequence (FCS). o
+The sender calculates a check value based on binary division and appends it to the frame as the Frame Check Sequence (FCS).

 3. Network Topology:
 Topology (Above: A simple network topology consisting of End Devices and a Switch to test data transmission and frame headers).

 - Step-by-step Procedure: